rz0718/MHMS_DEEPLEARNING/README.md

 - data_normal: each data sample is a vector.
 The features are extracted from the whole time sequences.
 - data_seq: each data sample is a tensor.
 The features are extracted from windows of the time time sequences.

-Especially, data_seq can be used by LSTM and CNN models.
+Especially, data_seq can be used by LSTM and CNN models. ß

 ## Code
 This folder contains codes for feature extractions, traditional machine learning models, deep learning models and test modules.